craftyjs/craftyjs.github.com/source/documentation/keyboard.md

 layout: documentation
 ---

-To have the keyboard control player movement, Crafty provides three simple componenets that will get you started very quickly:
+To have the keyboard control player movement, Crafty provides three simple components that will get you started very quickly:

 - [Twoway](/api/Twoway.html)
 - [Fourway](/api/Fourway.html)